-I provide counselling and psychotherapy in Leicester and Nottingham.
+I provide counselling in Leicester and Nottingham.
 My focus is on helping you to make change, gain new insights about yourself and others, to feel happier, and to develop a greater sense of wellbeing.

 What to expect from Counselling:

 Counselling aims to enhance and develop your sense of wellbeing to support you to make the life changes you are aiming for.
-We all experience problems and darker times in life, and sometimes it really helps to have space for you to explore your thoughts and feelings.
+We all experience problems and harder times in life, and sometimes it really helps to have space for you to explore your thoughts and feelings.
 Counselling involves working with an unbiased and qualified professional in a safe, predictable, and confidential environment, typically weekly, for an agreed period of time.

 Whilst good counselling can be an effective process, it isn’t always an easy one - it's important to feel challenged within a safe and supportive environment.
 Commitment and work are inevitably needed in order to make lasting change.
 You may want to work on one specific issue over a short period of time, or you may want to engage with longer term in-depth work.

 I work face-to-face and one-to-one with adult clients - I do not work with children.
 The heart of my therapeutic approach appreciates our uniqueness as individuals and on your developing sense of ‘psychological integration’.
 This means that I would help you to consider ways in which you might experience a deeper sense of wholeness and comfort within yourself.
 I draw on a wide variety of theoretical approaches to help us reflect on how your thoughts, feelings, and behaviour may interact, converge, or diverge.
 For example, I appreciate the importance of the mind (thoughts), body (physiological experience), socio-political culture, and our ‘spiritual’ selves, and how all these aspects can impact us in our everyday lives.